BramSuurdje/proxmox-helper-scripts/README.md

 ## Todo

-- [ ] re-design the home-page
-  - [ ] Add search bar for easy finding of scripts
-  - [ ] Add modern landing page.
-  - [ ] Add links for videos mentioning the script
-  - [ ] Add links for socials. e.g. discord etc
-- [ ] FIX: fix drop downs not opening when searching
+- [ ] fix issue with accordions not expanding when searching
+- [ ] add icons after items for better readability

 ## How to contribute